Introduction

 -

-Security Warning: Ports 22, 6443, and 8800 are vulnerable access points for a KNIME Hub installation.
+Ports 22, 6443, and 8800 are vulnerable access points for a KNIME Hub installation.
 If a malicious actor gained access to any of those ports, they would be able to perform destructive actions on the cluster and/or gain access to sensitive configuration.
 Access to these ports must be restricted to only the IP address(es) of the machine(s) which will administer the installation.

-KNIME Business Hub Installation
+KNIME Business Hub installation

 For the commands demonstrated below, replace anything shown in